 Users can upgrade without receiving 500 errors.
 Database password set up during creation of new DB should be respected by the rest of the import process.

 This, along with the ES issue for which Mike C has made a patch (outlined in #8744), may require a 2.2.1 release, depending on the cause once we have investigated.
 As dicussed in internal AtoM meeting, assigning to David J for investigation upon his return.

-#3 Updated by Mike Gale about 5 years ago
+#3 Updated by Mike Gale over 6 years ago